OakNinja/yacc/README.md

 In the terminal, type `yarn init`

+If it doesn't work (yarn not found blabla or something like that) try restarting vs code.

 A new file will be created in the root (side by side with the rest of the project files) named `package.json`

 Next, we will set up linting: